2008 Democratic Party presidential debates and forums: October 30, 2007 – NBC 9 pm EDT – Philadelphia, Pennsylvania, Drexel University

-November 15, 2007 – CNN – Las Vegas, Nevada
+November 15, 2007 – CNN – Paradise, Nevada

-The Nevada Democratic Party hosted a Democratic debate aired on CNN.
+The Nevada Democratic Party hosted a Democratic debate held on the campus of the University of Nevada, Las Vegas in Paradise, Nevada and aired on CNN.
 The moderator was Wolf Blitzer.
 Former Alaskan Senator Mike Gravel was excluded from the debate, and so held a debate alternative, online at www.ustream.tv where a TiVo system is used to screen the official debate simultaneously.
 According to Nielsen Media Research, the debate drew a record Cable TV audience for a presidential primary debate, an estimated 4.4 million viewers.

 The candidates present at the debate were Joe Biden, Bill Richardson, Dennis Kucinich, Hillary Clinton, Barack Obama, Chris Dodd, and John Edwards.

 Some commentators have attacked CNN for the debate, calling it biased and poorly handled.
 Their accusations include claims that the final audience question was planted, that moderator Wolf Blitzer was overly favorable to Hillary Clinton, and that the use of James Carville, a long-time adviser to the Clintons, as a debate commentator was biased.